Modes of Data Collection

 - Study 6 was conducted in Estonia, Sweden and the UK in 2012.
 Countries were allowed to select the ideal mixed-mode design given the country’s survey environment.
 Estonia and the UK focused on a web and face-to-face mix, whereas Sweden tested a telephone and face-to-face design.

 A summary of the results of the six experiments can be found in the book chapter listed in the sidebar.

-Building on the experience of these studies, ESS ERIC is currently coordinating Work Package 7 of the SERISS project.
-The Work Package investigates opportunities and challenges of high quality data collection using the web, capitalising on existing probability-based face-to-face surveys to establish a probability sample based web panel.
-WP7 has the following objectives:
+Building on the experience of these studies, ESS ERIC coordinated Work Package 7 of the SERISS project.
+The Work Package investigated opportunities and challenges of high quality online data collection.
+This established a probability sample based web panel in three countries.
+WP7 aimed to:

 - evaluate the feasibility of establishing the first cross-national probability-based web panel using the achieved sample from existing cross-sectional surveys;